maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="end"></a>
 ### `END`

-`END` stops the execution of the program and exits RetroBASIC, returning you to the console shell. `END` is optional in most dialects, but adding an `END` was considered good form. `END` does not have to be at the end of the source code, it was often found higher in the code with subroutines below it, preventing them from running unless explicitly called.
+`END` stops the execution of the program and exits RetroBASIC, returning you to the console shell or interactive prompt. `END` is optional in most dialects, but adding an `END` was considered good form. `END` does not have to be at the end of the source code, it was often found higher in the code with subroutines below it, preventing them from running unless explicitly called.
 It can also be called anywhere in the code to exit the program based on user input.

 #### See also: